5 Best AutoCAD Solar Stringing Plugins of 2026 (Tested by an Engineer)

 - Deep engineering simulation — terrain, pile calculations, bankable energy models.
 PVcase's DNA is utility-scale, where simulation accuracy improvements mean hundreds of thousands of dollars.

 - Overengineered for commercial rooftop — for a 500kW rooftop where you need strings placed and circuit lengths calculated, it's a sledgehammer for a finishing nail.
 The enterprise pricing and learning curve come along for the ride.
+(See Branch vs PVcase for the rooftop-specific breakdown.)

 Which Tool Fits Your Workflow?